Precision Limits in Quantum Metrology with Open Quantum Systems: Realistic bounds on the precision

 Throughout this section, we will use the model from Ref.\cite{Haase2017} as a reference for realistic noise.
-It is capable of reproducing all the scalings we are going to present here, provided the parameter are chosen as such that the correct approximations to reach these regimes are justified.
+It is capable of reproducing all the scalings we are going to present here, provided the parameters are chosen as such that the correct approximations to reach these regimes are justified.
 We model each probe via a qubit, which interacts with an infinite number of harmonic oscillators which in turn are independent from each other.
-This is the regulary invoked spin boson model for quantum dissipation \cite{Leggett1987}, where the Hamiltonian is specified as
+This is the regularly invoked spin boson model for quantum dissipation \cite{Leggett1987}, where the Hamiltonian is specified as

-The parameter to be estimated is encoded as the qubit's energy splitting $\w$, the operators $a_n$ and $a^{\dagger}_n$ are the bosonic annihilation and creation operators of the bath mode $n$, each possessing a frequency $\omega_n$.
+The transition frequency of the qubit, $\w$, represents the parameter to be estimated.
+For the bath, we invoke the operators $a_n$ and $a^{\dagger}_n$, which are the bosonic annihilation and creation operators corresponding to mode $n$ with frequency $\omega_n$.
 The second line contains the coupling part of the Hamiltonian.
-Each mode is coupled to the two-level system with strength $g_n$, while the parameter $\Cang$ defines the coupling angle between the $x$-axis and the direction of the coupling operator.
-This lets us tune the model through different scenarios: For $\Cang=\pi/2$ we have pure dephasing (or parallel noise with respect to $z$-direction) interaction, while for $\Cang=0$ we can create a purely transversal (or perpendicular) interaction.
-Under a weak coupling assumption between the spin and the bath oscillators, one can employ the second order time-convolutionless master equation for the reduced density matrix of the qubit alone \cite{Breuer2001, Breuer2002}, which reads
+Each environmental mode is coupled to the two-level system with strength $g_n$, while the parameter $\Cang$ defines the coupling angle between the $x$-axis and the direction of the coupling operator.
+This allows the identification of different scenarios: For $\Cang=\pi/2$ we have pure dephasing (or parallel noise with respect to $z$-direction) interaction, while for $\Cang=0$ we observe a purely transversal (or perpendicular) interaction.
+Under a weak coupling assumption between the qubit and the bath oscillators, one employs the second order time-convolutionless master equation for the reduced density matrix of the qubit alone \cite{Breuer2001, Breuer2002} and obtains

 where we have abbreviated the quantities